yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Troubleshooting.rst

 ##

-/!\ ''' This page is currently in a clean up and reorganization process (I update it to be more recent and more generic)''' /!\
+/!\ ''' Clean up and reorganization process is DONE.
+It's not yet verified by the developers''' /!\

 [:OpenWrtDocs]